dunderhay/Kawaiicon-Box-CTF-2019/web-app/README.md

 ## Running the webserver

+_requires pigpio_

+Install it: `sudo apt install pigpio`

+Start dameon with: `pigpiod`

-The web-server can be run using the following command:
+The web-server can be run using the following command: `python open.py`
-`python open.py`

 However, the RPi is configured to start the web-server as the following system service: